RossLabCSU/Genetics2022/Reproducibility/UniProt_Reference_Proteomes/README.md

 python plot_RSdomain_Compositions_DomainsOfLife.py
 ```

-This series of commands generates Fig 4B-E and Fig S7, as well as the final versions of Tables S8-S12.
+This series of commands generates Fig 4B-E and Fig S7, as well as the final versions of Supplemental Tables S8-S12.

 For BLAST analyses to identify orthologs of SR-related helicases in archaea and bacteria, you must first:
 1. Install BLAST version 2.10.1.
 2. Copy all archaeal and bacterial proteomes not ending in "additional.fasta" to the "bin" folder located in the installed BLAST folder.
 3. Copy necessary scripts (indicated in the commands below) and text files ("Archaeal_Helicase-SRprots_IDlist.txt", "Bacterial_Helicase-SRprots_IDlist.txt", "ArchaealProteomes_List.txt", and "BacterialProteomes_List.txt") into the "bin" folder.
-4. Copy TableS8 (Archaea) and TableS9 (Bacteria) generated from the commands above into the "bin" folder.
+4. Copy Supplemental Table S8 (Archaea) and Supplemental Table S9 (Bacteria) generated from the commands above into the "bin" folder.
 5. Run the following commands (IMPORTANT NOTE: in total, these commands will end up generating ~5million files.
 Opening this folder with a graphical viewer may crash the viewer and/or your computer.
 Command-line-only navigation is recommended.
 These commands may also take several days to finish running.):

 ```